ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### RO-Crate uses Linked Data principles

-RO-Crate makes use of [Linked Data principles](https://www.ontotext.com/knowledgehub/fundamentals/five-star-linked-open-data/).
+RO-Crate makes use of [Linked Data principles](https://www.ontotext.com/knowledgehub/fundamentals/five-star-linked-open-data/) for describing the .

 In particular:

 1. (Meta)data should be made available as _Open Data_ on the web.
-2. (Meta)data should be machine-readable in a structured format
+2. (Meta)data should be machine-readable in a structured format.
-3. (Meta)data should not require proprietary software packages
+3. (Meta)data should not require proprietary software packages.
-4. (Meta)data should use [open standards from W3C](https://www.w3.org/standards/), such as RDF and SPARQL
+4. (Meta)data should use [open standards from W3C](https://www.w3.org/standards/), such as RDF and SPARQL.
-5. (Meta)data should link their to other people’s data to provide context
+5. (Meta)data should link their to other people’s data to provide context.

 > The core concept of the triplestore and the underlying _Linked Data principle_ is the **Uniform Resource Identifier** (URI), a unique ID for all things linked.
 By representing data in a graph database, the user can link to it from any other place or reuse parts of the data.